 This morning we transfer you up to the incredible castle of Haut Koenigsbourg.
 This impressive medieval-esque castle is nestled at a strategic location on a high hill overlooking the Alsatian plain; as a result it was used by successive powers from the Middle Ages until the Thirty Years’ War when it was abandoned.
 In 1900 it was restored under the direction of Emperor Wilhelm II who wished to create a castle with Medieval qualities and more generally of German civilization.
 He hoped it would reinforce the bond of Alsatians with Germany, as they had only recently (1871) been incorporated into the German Reich.
 After your visit, your walk heads overall downhill, leaving the dense Vosges forest and passing along the way several lovely small villages: St Hippolyte, Rohrschwihr, and Bergheim, each worth some exploration.
 You finish the day descending into Ribeauville, with beautiful half-timbered buildings from the 16th and 17th centuries in the old town, and a variety of shops, wineries, and historic sites.
 Dinner is included this evening.

 This morning you walk from the vineyard village of Kaysersberg, voted as favourite village destination by the French in a national competition in 2017, and nestled in a valley created over the millennia by the rushing Weiss River.
 Take the time to explore the crumbling but still impressive Schlossberg Castle and then head out into the terraced vineyards.
 We have you climb up once more above Kientzheim, to visit the majestic panoramas from the moving necropolis and American War Memorial staring out all the way to the Alps, before descending gradually to Riquewihr, one of France’s official Prettiest Villages.
 Riquewihr has much of its medieval fortifications and a castle still intact; it largely escaped damage during the Second World War, and is quite simply gorgeous.
-You’ll find lunch there, in the twisting cobblestoned streets, before continuing on to your final destination, the village of Ribeauvillé, with beautiful half-timbered buildings from the 16th and 17th centuries in the old town, and a variety of shops, and wineries. (please note the deluxe itinerary does a loop walk from Kaysersberg today).
+You’ll find lunch there, in the twisting cobblestoned streets, before continuing on to your final destination, the village of Ribeauvillé, with beautiful half-timbered buildings from the 16th and 17th centuries in the old town, and a variety of shops, and wineries. (please note the deluxe itinerary does a loop walk from Kaysersberg today, including the same villages and sites).

 This morning you will be dropped in the small vineyard village of Voegtlinshoffen, with its half-timbered houses, and a community of pregrine falcons living on the nearby pink-granite cliffs.
 The morning will be spent exploring more of the vineyards and villages of the Alsace wine route, as you make your way northwards into Eguisheim.
 Eguisheim will enchant you, with its concentric round street setup, medieval ramparts, and half-timbered houses.
 It is recognized as the birthplace of winegrowing in Alsace, and you can do some tasting here, before perhaps finding some lunch.
 The route then turns away from the vineyards and across the plains, entering the town of Colmar on a tranquil path, following the Lauch river.
 The historic center of this town, where you are staying, reveals its charm: the colors and atmosphere of streets still embody much of the Middle Ages.
 Churches, cloisters, half-timbered houses, facades with ornate wood sculptures, paintings, and edifices from the Renaissance abound.
 Your final dinner is included this evening.